 Alamere Falls Facts

-- This truly remarkable and visually stunning fall forms one of only two in the region.
-In fact, very few of this type exist anywhere in the world.
+- The gorgeous site therefore stands out from other cascades, which only adds to its great allure.
+This truly remarkable and visually stunning fall forms one of only two such in the region.
+In fact, very few of this type exist anywhere on earth.

 - Reaching the site, however, can be quite the arduous undertaking.
 It can also only be achieved by land via the Coast Trail.
 This awesome environmental project, created by the California Coastal Conservancy, in 2001, cuts through the region.

 - Much of the terrain surrounding the incredible Alamere Falls, however, remains quite rugged in nature.
 Surprisingly, though, this fact does not deter the determined explorers and adventurers who frequent the beautiful region.

 - In point of fact, the very rugged nature of the area serves to make the location a popular one for hikers.
 Extreme caution must be exercised, however, given the nature of the local geography, as well as conditions in the proximity of the waterfall.

 Apart from its great beauty, Alamere Falls also has a very unusual and distinctive formation.
 It constitutes what’s known as a tiered waterfall, but it’s not content to be a normal one.
 It actually consists of two relatively widely separated sections.